Carly-Anna/risk-messaging-analyzer/README.md

 text (full warning message)

-Want to contribute?
-Add your own examples!

-🧠 Communication Spectrum Score
+## Communication Spectrum Score
 Each warning is scored on a composite scale combining:

-✅ Readability: How easy is it to understand?
+- Readability: How easy is it to understand?

-⚠️ Urgency: Does it trigger action?
+- Urgency: Does it trigger action?

-😐 Sentiment: Does it feel neutral, alarming, or confusing?
+- Sentiment: Does it feel neutral, alarming, or confusing?

-The goal is not to shame sources but to visualize variation and suggest improvements in crisis communication.
+- The goal is not to shame sources but to visualize variation and suggest improvements in crisis communication.

-👩‍💻 Contributing
-Have data, feedback, or suggestions for metrics?
-PRs and issues are welcome!
+---

-📜 License
+License
 MIT License.
 Attribution encouraged for educational and research use.

 🔗 Acknowledgments